snowdriftcoop/snowdrift/BUILD.md

 NB: this will take a while!

-### Set up the database
+### Set up the database and run initial tests

-We have a simple tool that creates a private database cluster local to the project.
-On GNU/Linux, BSD, or OS X, initialize databases by running:
+We have a simple tool that helps ensure a private database cluster is set up and available.
+Use it to run tests:

-    ./sdb.hs init
+    ./sdb.hs test

 NB: The sdb.hs tool won't work on Windows because it uses UNIX sockets.
 We welcome any patches, feedback, or Postgres-on-Windows help to get an alternative working.

-NB: To see sdb commands for other operations, run `./sdb.hs --help`
+NB: To see sdb commands for other operations, run `./sdb.hs help`

-### Run initial tests

-Run the tests to compile the test dependencies:

-    stack test

 ## Running the site

-### Starting the database

-If you just initialized, the database cluster should already be running.
-However, it will stop under various circumstances such as rebooting your computer.
-If you try to run the site when the cluster is stopped, you will get an error stating "Snowdrift: libpq: failed (could not connect to server: No such file or directory".
-To make sure the database is running, enter:

-    ./sdb.hs start

 ### Option 1: run via `Snowdrift Development`

 From the snowdrift project directory, run the site in development mode via:

-    stack exec Snowdrift Development
+    stack exec Snowdrift

 (to stop the site, use ctrl-C)